 Runs the code from the given file.
 The keyword

-arguments are passed through to run-js
+arguments are passed through to run-js, except for

-, which is passed to
+external-format, which is passed to

 function js-repl (&key (handle-errors t))